Homological sections of Lie algebroids: Homological sections and inner Q-algebroids

 \subsection{Derived odd Loday--Leibniz brackets}

-We now turn our attention to some direct results including the induced or derived odd Loday--Leibniz structure on the space of sections of a QLA. \begin{proposition} Let $(A,q)$ be a QLA and set $\delta := [q,-]$.
-Then $(\Sec(A), [-,-], \delta)$ is a differential Lie algebra. \end{proposition} \begin{proof} It is clear that as we have a homological section $\delta^2=0$.
-Thus, we need only check that $\delta$ acts as a derivation over the Lie algebroid bracket.
-However, this is obvious in light of the Jacobi identity, that is, we have an inner derivation.
-Explicitly,
+We now turn our attention { to} the induced or derived odd Loday--Leibniz structure on the space of sections of an { IQA}. { First, we give the definition of an odd Loday--Leibniz algebra following Kosmann-Schwarzbach \cite{KosmannSchwarzbach:1996}.